 Dear CEO/CFO/Administrator: Transitional Care Units (TCUs)

 Section 2802-a of the Public Health Law (PHL) was amended by Chapter 58 of the Laws of 2010 authorizing the Commissioner to approve an additional 13 general hospitals to operate transitional care units (TCUs) on a demonstration basis.
-Our September 1, 2010 solicitation of applications resulted in the receipt of 10 applications.
-Consequently, we will accept applications for the remaining slots.
+Subsequent solicitations of applications resulted in the receipt of 11 applications.
+Therefore, the NYS Department of Health will accept applications for the remaining two slots.

 This letter explains the purpose of the demonstration program, the application process, and what will be required of providers selected to operate a TCU under the demonstration program.
-All applications are due to the Department of Health by September 12, 2011.
+All applications and applicable fees are due to the Department by November 16, 2012.

 Transitional Care Unit Purpose: